Abbey Road DLR station: Design

 Abbey Road station utilises a simple platform setup with two tracks.
 At the southern section of each platform are lifts and stairs for access to a skybridge to connect the two platforms.
 The eastern end of this bridge has a concourse that runs to the northern side of Abbey Road, where passengers can exit the station.
 The Jubilee line passes through this station but does not have platforms here.

 Along with Stratford High Street, Stratford and Star Lane – the station has artwork Places of Exchange by Scottish artist Toby Paterson – tessellated patterns inspired by the local area, etched into the glass panels of the station.

 Location

 The area between Canning Town and Stratford has been identified for major regeneration and new development as part of the Lower Lea Valley.
 The street that it serves is named after the nearby Stratford Langthorne Abbey.

 The station is nowhere near the other, better-known Abbey Road of Beatles fame, which is located in Westminster, with the celebrated zebra crossing near St John's Wood tube station.
 Signs directing travellers to the right station are posted, complete with references to The Beatles' hits.

 The station is on Abbey Road in West Ham, which is a busy road linking the A118, A11 and A12 at Bow and the A1011 and A112 at West Ham, avoiding Stratford town centre.

 Services

-Off-peak, trains run every ten minutes North to Stratford International and South to Woolwich Arsenal.
-In the peak hours trains run every eight minutes.
+The typical off-peak service in trains per hour from Abbey Road is: